Peter Marlow (photographer)

+Early life and education

+Marlow was born in Kenilworth in 1952.
+He studied psychology at Manchester University, graduating in 1974.

 Career

-Born in Kenilworth, England in 1952, Marlow studied psychology at Manchester University, graduating in 1974.
 He began his photography career in 1975 working on an Italian cruise liner in the Caribbean before joining the Sygma news agency in Paris in 1976.
 In the 1970s, Marlow worked in Northern Ireland, Angola, The Philippines and Lebanon primarily as a war photographer, but soon found that the competition of photojournalism did not suit him.I did get some very good pictures, and was doing a lot of conflict work, but I just realised I was never ever going to be Don McCullin.
 And actually, in certain situations, I was very, very scared.He returned home to Britain, and worked in Liverpool on an eight-year project, Liverpool – Looking out to Sea, which documented what he perceived to be decline of the city under Margaret Thatcher.

 He became associated with Magnum Photos in 1980 and became a full member in 1986, having been attracted to the freedom the agency gives its photographers to work on personal projects.
 Alongside Chris Steele-Perkins, he founded Magnum's London office in 1987.
 He served as the agency's president twice and was vice-president numerous times.
-The photographer Martin Parr said it was “difficult to overestimate” Marlow's contribution to Magnum".
+The photographer Martin Parr said it was "difficult to overestimate" Marlow's contribution to Magnum.

 He also worked regularly for The Sunday Times in the mid-1980s.
 In 1991 he received an assignment from the Somme department in France to photograph Amiens.
 Later he began to work abroad again, travelling to Japan, the United States, and other parts of Europe.
 His later photography is primarily in color.
 Though well known for his depictions of places, Marlow also documented politics with a collaboration with Tony Blair.

 Marlow is also known for his photos of his three sons and wife.

 Marlow died on 21 February 2016 from influenza contracted during a stem cell transplant as a treatment for multiple myeloma.